pjungwir/pgcon-2023-talk-exec-phase/slides.md

 Notes:

-- Here is the "abstract superclass" for our execState nodes.
+- Here is what our executor nodes inherit from.
 - Each one has a type, just like any node (highlight)
 - Each gets a reference to its plan node (highlight).
   - That's it's counterpart.
-  - Whereas the execState is mutable, the plan node is stable for the whole executor phase.
+  - Whereas the PlanState is mutable, the Plan node is stable for the whole executor phase.
 - They all reference the top-level EState struct (highlight).
 - They also each reference a function to process their kind of executor node (highlight).
   - Later we'll chase these function pointers to do all the work.